enviroCar/enviroCar-server/docs/api/measurements.md

 #### Response Example
 {% include_example measurements %}

-In addition to the standard query parameters, tracks can be queried by a given boundingbox.
-Therefore you have to add the following get parameter: `bbox="minx,miny,maxx,maxy"`.
+In addition to the standard query parameters, measurements can be queried by a given boundingbox.
+Therefore you have to add the following get parameter: `bbox=minx,miny,maxx,maxy`.
-(example: `/rest/measurements?bbox="7.0,51.1,7.3,52.0"`)
+(example: `/rest/measurements?bbox=7.0,51.1,7.3,52.0`)

 ### POST
 Creates new measurements.